-- 1. Looked after children and previously looked after children. - 2.
+- 1. Looked after children and all previously looked after children, including those children who appear (to the admission authority) to have been in state care outside of England and ceased to be in state care as a result of being adopted. - 2.
 Children whose parents are faithful and regular Church worshippers in the parish Church(es) of St Bartholomew Thurstaston and St Chad Irby and who are resident in the parish. - 3.
 Children who have a sibling in school who will still be attending in the following year. - 4.
 Children with special medical or social circumstances affecting the child where these needs can only be met at this school and who are resident in the parish. - 5.
 Children whose parents are faithful and regular Church worshippers at a church of a Christian Denomination which is a member of Churches Together in Britain and Ireland and who are resident in the parish. - 6.
 Children resident in the parish (Thurstaston with Irby) - 7.
 Children whose parents are faithful and regular Church worshippers in the parish Church(es) of St Bartholomew, Thurstaston and St Chad, Irby and who are not resident in the parish. - 8.
 Children whose parents are faithful and regular worshippers of a Christian denomination, which is a member of Churches Together in Britain and Ireland, for whom this is the closest Church of England school, as measured by the Wirral LA criteria. - 9.
 Other children.